immcantation/presto/docs/workflows/Greiff2014_Workflow.rst

 (:option:`-n 20 <CollapseSeq -n>` and :option:`--inner <CollapseSeq --inner>`),
 and requiring that all reads considered duplicates share the same C-region primer annotation (:option:`--uf CPRIMER <CollapseSeq --uf>`).
-Additionally, the V-region primer annotations of the set of duplicate reads are propagated into the annotation of each retained unique sequence (:option:`--cf VPRIMER <CollapseSeq --cf>` and :option:`--act set <CollapseSeq --act>`):
+Additionally, the V-segment primer annotations of the set of duplicate reads are propagated into the annotation of each retained unique sequence (:option:`--cf VPRIMER <CollapseSeq --cf>` and :option:`--act set <CollapseSeq --act>`):

 .. literalinclude:: scripts/Greiff2014_Commands.sh
    :language: none
    :lineno-match:
-   :lines: 12-13
+   :lines: 9-10

 Filtering to repeated sequences
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^